File Formats

 The fpd format

 The fpd format is a binary character table format used by the developers of Puyo Puyo!
-15th Anniversary and Puyo Puyo 7 to convert Unicode characters into an index that can be used by the mtx for text.
+15th Anniversary and Puyo Puyo 7 to map indexes used by the mtx format to Unicode characters.
 Each character entry in the fpd is 3 bytes long and formatted as follows: XX XX YY.
 Where XX XX is the character’s Unicode code point in little-endian and YY is the width of the character.
+Due to only having two bytes to store the character, this format cannot store surrogate pairs and only encodes the Basic Multilingual Plane which goes from U+0000 to U+FFFF.

 Note